📍 Unit Nos. 201–204, Block A, Aakruthi Township, Boduppal, Hyderabad – 500092 📞 97059 93366 | ✉️ motherhospitals.ivfcenter@gmail.com

 Is ICSI used for every IVF cycle at Mother Hospitals?+

 ICSI is recommended in most IVF cycles due to its higher fertilisation rates.
-Dr. Prashanthi Reddy will advise whether standard IVF or ICSI is appropriate for your situation.
+Dr. E. Prashanthi Reddy will advise whether standard IVF or ICSI is appropriate for your situation.

 Can ICSI help if my husband has zero sperm count (azoospermia)?+